 Address Dreamland Beach: Kawasan Pecatu Indah Jl.
 Pantai Dreamland, Pecatu, Kec.
 Kuta Sel., Kabupaten Badung, Bali 80364, Indonesia

 This may seem strange but Bali’s Udayana University actually has some of the cheapest and best warungs on the island.
-Especially along the Jalan Raya Kampus Unud you’ll find many small restaurants and great food.
+Especially along the Jalan Raya Kampus Unud you’ll find many small restaurants, great food and resonable prices.

 Alternatively, you can also have dinner at Dreamland Beach but expect to pay a bit more.